couchbaselabs/try-cb-python/README.md

 As we saw, these set up dependencies between the services, to  sets up dependencies between the services to make startup as smooth and automatic as possible.
 This means that by the time you log into the Frontend UI, the backend is ready to serve API calls, and the Couchbase database has all the data, indexes, and connections to serve the DB requests.

-But of course you have the flexibility to start any combination of `backend`,`frontend`, `db` via Docker, and take responsibility for starting the other services yourself.
+You have the flexibility to start any combination of `backend`,`frontend`, `db` via Docker, and take responsibility for starting the other services yourself.
 We'll look at a few useful scenarios here.

 ### Bring your own database